rama726/CapsLorentzNet/README.md

 ```

 ### Pre-trained Model
 Pre-trained model are offered in [`./logs/pretrained/`].
 There are six models for six random initialization of seeds.
+For naming we have used the format pretrained_seed.

 ## ROC Curves